mail us | mail this page

 -D binddn Use the Distinguished Name binddn to bind to the LDAP directory.

--h ldaphost Specify an alternate host on which the ldap server is running.
+-h ldaphost Specify the host on which the ldap server is running (defaults to localhost).
 Deprecated in favor of -H.

 -I Enable SASL Interactive mode.
 Always prompt.
 Default is to prompt only as needed.